 a dream: deconstructed…

-When I was five, I moved from Florida to Virginia with my stepfather who was in the Navy, and my mother who’d immigrated to ‘the States’ just ten years earlier.
+When I was five years old, I moved from Florida to Virginia with my stepfather who was in the Navy, and my mother who’d immigrated to ‘the States’ just ten years earlier.
 If I got anything from my stepfather it was his foul mouth and comedic timing.
-Any other talent came from my biological father.
-My mother made sure I was polite, diplomatic and that I never put anything on a credit card that I couldn’t pay for in cash.
-She also made sure that I knew I could be anything I wanted to be.
+My mother made sure I was polite and that I never put anything on a credit card I couldn’t pay for in cash.
+She also made sure I knew I could be anything I wanted to be.

 As an only child, I escaped into worlds I created with stuffed animals and fitted sheets.
 I’d perform for my mom’s friends, dancing to Shania Twain’s “Man!
 I Feel Like A Woman” in my denim daisy dukes.
 I became fascinated with film when I’d sneak out into the living room to watch Interview With The Vampire and Waiting To Exhale on late night cable.
-There was something so forbidden yet so telling in my captivation.
-Performance for me began when I’d put on my denim daisy dukes and dance to Shania Twain’s “Man!
-I Feel Like A Woman”…refusing to go on unless I had on my special shorts.
-I became engrossed in the magic of theatre in middle school when I saw a community production of Into the Woods.
-I was transported and so present.
-It was in that moment that I knew I wanted to create moments like that, for others.
+There was something so telling in my captivation of the not-so-appropriate rendezvous.
+I fell in love with theatre in middle school after seeing a community production of Into the Woods.
+I was immersed.
+I knew then I wanted to create moments, and worlds, like that, for others.